Ex-Berkshire exec Sokol to get $1 mln a year in retirement pay

-(Reuters) - David Sokol, who left Berkshire Hathaway (BRKa.N) last year amid a scandal over his stock trading while at the company, would receive about $1 million in retirement payments every year, according to a regulatory filing.
+Feb 28 (Reuters) - David Sokol, who left Berkshire Hathaway last year amid a scandal over his stock trading while at the company, would receive about $1 million in retirement payments every year, according to a regulatory filing.

 Sokol received $750,000 in 2011 as part of supplemental executive retirement plan, or SERP, the filing showed.